Ypsilanti District Library: Challenges and transition to District Library

-The Whittaker Road branch opened in 2002.

 In 1983, the library faced challenges with its funding, and was closed from March 25 through June 1.
 A ballot proposal to create an independent library district passed on April 4, separating the Ypsilanti Public Library from the city of Ypsilanti, and creating the Ypsilanti District Library.
 The YDL opened its first branch in 1985, the Peters Branch, located in the former Ypsilanti Township Hall on Ecorse Road.

 The newly formed District Library gained a new measure of self-governance in 1990, with the election of its first Board of Trustees, and permanent funding from a 0.65 mill property tax.